So You’re Bored. Welcome To The Club, Population: All Of Us.

 34. Board game tournament.

-Pull every game out of the closet.
-Bracket-style.
-Single-elimination.
-Winner picks dinner.
-The competitive spirit will keep them busy for HOURS and you’ll laugh harder than you have all week.
-Monopoly is banned.
-We’re not trying to ruin our marriage.
+Get every game from your closet.
+Duel style.
+Single elimination.
+Winner chooses dinner.
+The competitive edge will entertain everyone for hours, and you'll be laughing harder than you have all week.
+Monopoly is forbidden.
+We're not here to end our marriage.

 35. Toilet paper roll crafts.